A Perfect Bowed Cross Spar

 3. Swap the tips around, carefully lining them up with the chalk marks at each end.
 The curvature of the spar should follow the chalk line you drew.

-4. Take another piece of chalk, of a different color.
+4. Take a piece of chalk of a different color.
 Again, except for the bit under your foot, trace along the entire convex side of the spar.

 6. Figure out which side of the spar is bending less than the other, from what you have just done.